langchain-ai/langgraph/docs/docs/cloud/how-tos/stream_messages.md

 This guide covers `stream_mode="messages"`.

-In order to use this mode, the state of the graph you are interacting with MUST have a messages key that is a list of messages.
+In order to use this mode, the state of the graph you are interacting with MUST have a `messages` key that is a list of messages.
-Eg, the state should look something like the following code block.
-Note that LangGraph Cloud only supports hosting graphs written in Python at the moment, but JS support is on the way.
+E.g., the state should look something like:

+=== "Python"

     ```python
     from typing import TypedDict, Annotated